Child Development Center

 • Music

-All classes at the CDC receive music enrichment, from the babies learning a song of the week, to the Pre-K learning how to write notes and rhythms.
+All classes at the CDC receive music enrichment, from the babies learning a song of the week to the Pre-K learning how to write notes and rhythms.
 All music classes aim to immerse the children in music experiences by dancing, singing, playing instruments, and listening.
-Music creates opportunities to work together, teaches how to use “listening ears,” encourages language development, and helps students use their creative energy in positive ways.
+Music creates opportunities to work together, teaches how to use “listening ears,” encourages language development, and helps students use their creative energy positively.
 Music also helps with memory and teaches concepts in a way that the children can understand.
 The kids love it so much that they go home singing the songs they learned in music class!

 Hear from Our Parents